Earned Income Tax Credit Rules for Everyone

 - Have a Social Security Number that is valid for employment

-- Have earned income from employment, self-employment or another source
+- Have earned income from working for someone, running or owning a business or farm or another source

 - Cannot be the qualifying child of another person